Simple Models and Biased Forecasts: Behavioral Implications

-Ignoring innovations to the least persistent components of the observable makes the agents' forecasts and actions unresponsive to some new information.
-Consider a change in the current value of the observable.
-The change can be decomposed into changes in components $\{y_{t}^{(i)}q_i\}_i$ of $y_t$.
-Agents do not change their forecasts in response to changes in the least persistent components of $y_t$.
-This unresponsiveness of expectations translates into the unresponsiveness of the agents' forward-looking actions, as established in the following corollary of Theorem \ref{thm:d-state-m-i-o}: \begin{corollary} Suppose the lag-one autocovariance matrix $\Gamma_1$ is symmetric, and consider an agent who uses pseudo-true m.i.o. $d$-state models and whose best responses are of the form \eqref{eq:reduced_form}.
-If $n>d$, the agent's time-$t$ forecasts and actions do not respond to changes in the $n-d$ least persistent components of $y_t$. \end{corollary} The agents' forecasts and actions are unresponsive to changes in $y_t^{(d+1)},\dots,y_t^{(n)}$ only on impact.
-In general, different components of $y_t$ do not evolve independently, so a change in the current value of $y_t^{(i)}$ could lead to changes in values of $y_{t+s}^{(j)}$ for some $j\neq i$ and $s>0$.
-This could lead to a delayed response of the agents' forecasts and actions to changes in the least persistent components of the observable.
+It is worth noting that agents' forecasts and actions are unresponsive to changes in the less persistent components of the observable only on impact.
+In general, different components of $y_t$ do not evolve independently.
+Therefore, a change in the current value of $y_t^{(i)}$ could lead to changes in the values of $y_{t+s}^{(j)}$ for some $j\neq i$ and $s>0$.
+This can result in a delayed response of agents' forecasts and actions to changes in the observable's less persistent components.